-On the downside, this soundbar doesn't have a lot of sound enhancement features, and you won't be able to adjust bass or treble.
+Unfortunately, it doesn't have a lot of sound enhancement features, and you won't be able to adjust bass or treble.
 There's also no room correction feature, which is a little disappointing.
-Although it supports Atmos content, due to its configuration, it uses Sony's Vertical Surround Engine to simulate an Atmos experience, which isn't as immersive as soundbars with upward-firing speakers or with dedicated satellites.
-That being said, if you're looking for a Sony soundbar that reproduces clear dialogue, this one is still a good choice.
+Although it supports Atmos content, due to its configuration, it uses Sony's Vertical Surround Engine to simulate an Atmos experience, which isn't as immersive as models with upward-firing speakers or with dedicated satellites.
+That said, it can reproduce clear and accurate speech, and it's even one of the best soundbars for dialogue that we've tested.

-The best cheap Sony soundbar that we've tested so far is the Sony HT-S100F.
-This simple entry-level soundbar performs well for its price point and it feels decently well-built.
+The best cheap Sony soundbar that we've tested is the Sony HT-S100F.
+This simple entry-level model performs well for its price point and it feels decently well-built.
 It has a metal grille and a faux-leather texture that are nice touches, lending it a more premium look and feel.
-Although it has a fairly neutral but still slightly muddy sound profile, this soundbar does a good job of reproducing dialogue content.
-Voices and speech sound clear and accurate, which is great for your favorite TV show or podcast, and you can use the Dialogue Enhancement feature to further improve vocal clarity.
+Although it has a fairly neutral but still slightly muddy sound profile, it does a good job of reproducing dialogue content.
+Voices and speech sound clear and accurate, which is great for your favorite TV show or podcast, and you can use its dialogue enhancement feature to further improve vocal clarity.
 It can also get loud enough for most uses and it performs well at max volume.

-Without a dedicated subwoofer, this soundbar lacks bass.
-There's no way to customize this sound profile either as there are no preset EQs available.
-Just like the Sony HT-S200F, this soundbar also doesn't support DTS.
-Nevertheless, if you're on a tight budget but are looking for a step up from your TV's integrated speakers, this soundbar is a good option.
+Without a dedicated subwoofer, it lacks bass.
+There's no way to customize its sound profile, as it doesn't have any EQ presets or a bass adjustment feature.
+Just like the Sony HT-S200F, it also doesn't support DTS.
+Nevertheless, if you're on a tight budget but are looking for a step up from your TV's integrated speakers, this is a good option.

 Sony is a well-known brand offering a variety of soundbars across several price points.
 Overall, they're sturdy and well-built.
 They're also well-suited for reproducing dialogue, which is great for your favorite TV shows and audiobooks.
-On the downside, if you don't like their default sound profile, Sony only provides preset EQs making it challenging to fine-tune your audio experience.
+Unfortunately, if you don't like their default sound profile, Sony only provides EQ presets, which makes it challenging to fine-tune your audio experience.